|Instructor:||Professor Hank Dietz|

 Professor Dietz tries to minimize travel during the semester, but he will be presenting research at Electronic Imaging 2018 January 29-February 1, 2018.
 Arrangements are not yet final, so there may be some adjustment to the regular class meeting schedule.
 Any schedule changes, including changes made due to weather, are announced on the course website.

 The course material is segmented into 2 exams, a midterm and a final, covering the material suggested in the table above.
 The final will be comprehensive, but with emphasis placed on the material that was not tested on the midterm.
 The midterm will be in class on a date to be announced in class and at the course URL; the final will be in the timeslot scheduled by the office of the registrar.
-The Spring 2018 EE380 final is listed as 3:30PM Tuesday, May 1, 2018.
+The Fall 2018 EE380 final is listed as 1:00PM Tuesday, December 11, 2018.

 The University of Kentucky gives very specific conditions that would justify taking an exam at other than the scheduled time and place, and we will honor all requests complying with university guidelines.
 Beyond that, we will try to accomodate any request to take an exam at other than the scheduled time provided that the request is made in writing or email before the scheduled exam time.
 In such cases, the course staff may elect to use a different format (e.g., an oral exam) for the specially-scheduled exam.